joemecha/playlist_history_generator/README.md

 A Ruby on Rails app that signs into [Music League](https://app.musicleague.com), retrieves Spotify playlists for each round, and stores song and playlist data locally.
 The app provides searchable, sortable views of songs and playlists, export capability, as well as insights and statistics about artist and song choices.

+The app now supports multiple leagues, with each playlist belonging to a league.

 ---

 ## Table of Contents